andreasabel/inCode/entry/shuffling-things-up.md

 ```

 which "reads" an `Integer` into a `Finite n`, making sure to wrap it in a cyclic
-way if it is negative or too high.
+way if it is negative or too high. `maxBound` also gives us the highest index
+(the highest `Finite n`).

 ``` {.haskell}
 ghci> modulo 3 :: Finite 10